mateeeeeo/taikai-weather2021/README.md

 <b>Building and running the application</b>

-In order to build the application, you will need to run "npm run build" in a terminal at the root of the project folder.
+In order to build the application, you will first need to run "npm i" to install all required dependencies into the project folder.
+Afterwards run "npm run build" in a terminal at the root of the project folder.
 After the build operation is done, you should see a new folder, called "build".
 Next, you will need to run the command "node server", again at the root of the project, in order to run the server application.
 The server will start on port 4000, after which you should see the message "Server started at port 4000" in the console.
 Afterwards go to the url "localhost:4000" and there you'll be able to use and test our dashboard.